You’ve got questions and we’ve got the answers!

 Most glasses will be completed within 7-10 days of the order being placed.
 Often it is sooner, if your prescription is single vision or your needs are less complicated.

-We do offer same-day, while you wait, glasses from our Lab located at our Palm Beach Lakes office.
+We do offer same-day, while you wait, glasses from our Lab located at our Palm Beach Gardens office.
 Please contact (561) 355-8788 for more information.

 Also called a “no-line bifocal” or “invisible bifocal,” a progressive lens allows for clear vision at multiple focal lengths, from near to far.
 Because of this, it is often the preferred form of lens for today’s multi-focal patients.